Patellofemoral Pain Syndrome

 Patellofemoral pain syndrome can occur from poor foot biomechanics (eg flat foot) or poor hip control.

-Other patient may require a hip stabilisation program.
+Other patients may require a hip stabilisation program.
 Your physiotherapist will happily discuss what you require.

 Phase 6: Normalise Movement Patterns